 In this Annex I, a reference to an “Article of the Agreement” is a reference to such Article in the main part of the Agreement.

-[If applicable: Use of currencies and management of currency risk ]
+Use of currencies and management of currency risk

-[if applicable: insert specific rules concerning noneuro exposures]
+[As applicable: insert specific rules concerning non-euro exposures or the mention “Each Operation [and Final Recipient Transaction] under this Agreement shall be denominated in euro”.]

 State aid [as applicable: consistency or compliance]